RxLaboratory/Duik/src-docs/docs/guide/constraints/connector.md

 4. **Select the slave properties** you've just animated.
 5. ![](../../img/duik/icons/props.svg){style="width:1em;"} **Connect**.

-If you'd like to also connect the other axis for a complete fake 3D turn, these are the additionnal steps:
+If you'd like to also connect the other axis for a complete fake 3D turn, these are the additional steps:

 1. **Animate the other axis** of the turn in the head precomposition.
 Be careful: **do not** add or replace keyframes on already animated and connected properties.
 If you need to animate an already connected property, the easiest way is to first **add a [*List*](../automation/tools/list.md)&nbsp;[^4]**.
    Read the section above about multiple connections for more details.